What are veterinary clinical trials?

 Ongoing Clinical Trials:

 The clinical trials that are offered may change on a monthly basis, depending on which trials are recruiting patients.
 We are also participating in some clinical trials that are not listed below.
 Please follow this link to Ethos Veterinary Health for more studies.

-- Dogs with B cell, high grade, multicentric lymphoma undergoing a CHOP-based chemotherapy protocol are eligible for enrolment in this study.
+- Dogs with B cell, high grade, multicentric lymphoma undergoing a CHOP-based chemotherapy protocol are eligible for enrollment in this study.

 - Dogs weighing less than 15 kg (33 pounds)